PetriK93/ChronoFormatter/README.md

 🌗 Dark and light mode toggle with saved preferences.

-✅ Success and warning dialogs to guide you.
+✅ Success, warning and confirmation dialogs to guide you.

 ---